hitchhiker-/shutterfly_challenge_1223/README_solution.md

 # Shutterfly Customer Lifetime Value Code-Challenge

 ### Design Decisions:
-what the performance characteristic of the code is and how it could be improved in the future.

 1. The ingest function in `event_ingestor.py` has several mechanisms for handling errors and missing data:
     * Invalid Event Types: The function raises a `ValueError` if an unrecognized event type is encountered.
     * Missing Keys: A KeyError is raised and caught if required fields (like event_time) are missing in the event data.
 This is converted into a `ValueError` with relevant details about the missing key.